microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/4-bot-service.md

 ### Add notification URL to Bot Service

 Next let us configure the notification URL of the recording bot.
 Even though we have not deployed our recording bot yet we already know the dns name and the path and port we want to have the notifications on.

 > [!NOTE]
-> As you might aready have noticed we now need the fully quialified domain name that we created earlier for our AKS cluster.
+> As you might aready have noticed, we now need the
+> fully quialified domain name that we created earlier for our AKS cluster.

 ```powershell
 az bot msteams create